peterborisov/Markdown/JS/API-HTTP-REST-WebService.md

 ## Web Worker

-- Web workers provide a mechanism to spawn a separate script in the background
+- Web Workers are a mechanism that allows JavaScript code to run in background threads, separate from the main execution thread of the browser.
 - Basic communication happens between UI and web worker using following API
   - postmessage() - to send message
   - onmessage() - to receive message